 David Allaway, a senior analyst with the Oregon Department of Environmental Quality, agrees with Tien.
 He says that consumers have very little leverage when it comes to recycling.
 He believes the responsibility and costs should shift to the companies that make packaging and profit from them.
 Indeed, the two countries that have the highest recycling rates in the world, Germany and Austria, operate from a producer responsibility model.

 In Tetra Paks case, they publish only the LCI.
-It just takes a keen eye to notice that they 1) left out aluminum in their study of wine packaging likely because the environmental impact is much lower than Tetra Paks and 2) didn’t add the carbon emissions from shipping and trucking the materials to reycling plants and 3) don’t add carbon from burning wood as carbon emissions and 4) left out examples from developing and underdeveloped countries where the material is burned in the open or left on the beach and left out the environmental impacts from going straight into the ocean.
+It just takes a keen eye to notice that they 1) left out aluminum in their study of wine packaging likely because their environmental impact is much lower than Tetra Paks and 2) didn’t add the carbon emissions from shipping and trucking the materials to reycling plants (which is huge in North America) and 3) don’t consider that carbon from burning wood is a carbon emission and 4) left out examples from developing and underdeveloped countries where the material is burned in the open, or left on the beach and what the environmental impacts are from it going straight into the ocean.

 It’s very sneaky of Tetra Pak to release so much data that is incomplete and faulty.
 It makes us believe the study is intended to mislead the public.

 Shame, Tetra Pak, shame.

 how consumers feel about aluminum cans for wine...

 Cans as a wine container were once considered not popular with consumers until the industry began targeting female Millennials (those born between 1981-1996 in Canada and the US).
 WICresearch.com is an organization that conducts market research specifically on wine in cans.
 More recently they found that regardless of consumers’ professed wine knowledge or lack thereof, there was no strong preference between wine served from a bottle or a can.
 Furthermore, the researchers insist that consumer preference of aluminum cans cuts across the generations and the genders.